Traveling – it leaves you speechless, then turns you into a storyteller.Ibn Battuta

 The hike to Iceberg Lake follows the 19 Mile Creek route, something only experienced hikers will attempt.
 The trail starts with a steep climb and then turns into a moderate climb.
 As you move towards the lake, you will cross alpine meadows full of wildflowers.
 The lush meadow along the lake is popular with many bears, deer, elk, and moose.
 Unfortunately, swimming in the lake is not allowed due to its freezing temperature.

 St. Mary Lake

-St. Mary Lake is located on the east side of Glacier National Park and is the second-largest lake in the area.
+St. Mary Lake is located on the east side of Glacier National Park in Montana and is the second-largest lake in the area.
 The lake is used for swimming, fishing, and recreational boating.
 The walk to St. Mary Lake is also famous among visitors who want to enjoy the views of Jackson Glacier and Wild Goose Island.
 The hike is very easy; therefore, it can get crowded often.